cdoremus/deno-blog/posts/DRAFT_Using_Web_Components_With_Fresh.2024-02-26.md

 customElements.define( 'my-name-input', MyNameInput);
 }
 ```
 Note the use of `attachInternals()` to get a handle on some of the external form's properties.
-In addition, the value of the component's `id` is used to set the `id` of the component's `input` element.
-This makes the label's text available to the component, something that is not accessible without the `ElementInternals` reference.
-This relation between the label and it's associated input value is important for accessibility. `ElementInternals` also includes [many ARIA properties](https://developer.mozilla.org/en-US/docs/Web/API/ElementInternals#instance_properties_included_from_aria) that can be set on form elements.
+In addition, the value of the component's `id` attribute is used to set the `id` of the component's `input` element.
+This makes the label's text available to the component, something that is not available without the `ElementInternals` reference.
+This relation between the label and it's associated input value is important for accessibility. `ElementInternals` also includes [many other ARIA properties](https://developer.mozilla.org/en-US/docs/Web/API/ElementInternals#instance_properties_included_from_aria) that can be set on form elements.

 ## Web Components and Accessibility

-The accessibility picture with web components is complicated.
+TODO: Better transition from previous section NNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNN
+While accessibility is good for form-associated Web Components, other accessibility features can be complicated.
 Some accessibility features work, but others do not, and others require a coding work-around.

-Accessibility issues are many and varied, but I am not an accessibility expert by any means, so instead of a long-winded exploration, I'm offering these links from people who actually know what they are talking about:
+Accessibility issues are many and varied, but I am not an accessibility expert by any means, so instead of a long-winded exploration of this subject, I'm offering these links from people who actually know what they are talking about:
 - [Accessibility for Web Components](https://developer.salesforce.com/blogs/2020/01/accessibility-for-web-components)
 - [A Guide to Accessible Web Components](https://www.erikkroes.nl/blog/accessibility/the-guide-to-accessible-web-components-draft/)
 - [Web Components Accessibility FAQ](https://www.matuzo.at/blog/2023/web-components-accessibility-faq)